-- 3. This Accusation is brought before the Medical Board of California (Board), under the authority of the following laws.
-All section references are to the Business and Professions Code unless otherwise indicated. - 4.
-Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 5.
-Section 2234 of the Code requires the Board to take action against any licensee who is charged with unprofessional conduct, defined to include "[v]iolating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter." - 6.
-Section 490 of the Code provides, in pertinent part, that a board may suspend or revoke a license on the ground that the licensee has been convicted of a crime substantially related to the qualifications, functions, or duties of the business or profession for which the license was issued. - 7.
-Section 2236 of the Code states: - "(a) The conviction of any offense substantially related to the qualifications, functions, or duties of a physician and surgeon constitutes unprofessional conduct within the meaning of this chapter.
-The record of conviction shall be conclusive evidence only of the fact that the conviction occurred. - "(d) A plea or verdict of guilty or a conviction after a plea of nolo contendere is deemed to be a conviction within the meaning of this section and Section 2236.1.
-The record of conviction shall be conclusive evidence of the fact that the conviction occurred." - 8.
-Section 2239 of the Code states: - "(a) The useof alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
-The record of the conviction is conclusive evidence of such unprofessional conduct.
+- This First Amended Accusation is brought before the Board, under the authority of 3. the following laws.
+All section references are to the Business and Professions Code unless otherwise-indicated. - 4.
+Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - Section 2234 of the Code provides, in pertinent part, that "The board shall take action 5. against any licensee who is charged with unprofessional conduct." - Section 2236 of the Code provides, in pertinent part, that conviction of any offense 6. substantially related to the qualifications, function or duties of a physician constitute unprofessional conduct. - Section 2239 of the Code states, in pertinent part: - "(a) The use or prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
+The record of the conviction is conclusive evidence of such unprofessional conduct."